Alzheimer's disease in African Americans: Brain imaging

-Positron emission tomography (PET) is a brain imaging technique that uses a small amount of radioactive substance, called a tracer, to measure energy use or a specific molecule in different brain regions.
-By selecting different tracers, physicians and researchers can measure different biomarkers associated with Alzheimer's disease.

-Amyloid PET measures the abnormal deposits of amyloid beta.
+Amyloid Positron emission tomography (PET) measures the abnormal deposits of amyloid beta.
 Higher levels of amyloid beta are associated with presence of amyloid plaques, one of the hallmarks of AD.
 The current data on amyloid PET in African Americans is inconclusive, with results suggesting that amyloid deposition could be higher or lower in African Americans compared to Whites.

 Tau PET detects the abnormal accumulation of tau protein, which is also a hallmark of AD.
 It is not commonly used in medical practice to diagnose patients, but it is still useful in research settings to test potential treatments.
 A tau imaging study found no racial differences in tau deposition.

 CSF biomarkers

-The cerebrospinal fluid (CSF) surrounds the brain and spinal cord to provide protection, supply nutrients, and help maintain the integrity of the blood–brain barrier.
-Doctors can access CSF through a lumbar puncture, commonly known as the spinal tab, to diagnose AD or other types of dementia.
-The mostly widely used CSF biomarkers for AD are amyloid beta 42 (the major component of amyloid plaques), total tau (T-tau), and phosphorylated tau (the major component of tau tangles).

-Studies have shown that although CSF amyloid beta 42 levels are similar in African American and White patients, African American patients with MCI have higher amyloid beta 40 levels than White participants with MCI.
+Studies have shown that although cerebrospinal fluid (CSF) levels of amyloid beta 42 (the major component of amyloid plaques) the mostly widely used CSF biomarker for AD are similar in African American and White patients, African American patients with MCI have higher amyloid beta 40 levels than White participants with MCI.
 Tau CSF studies have found that tau isoforms, total-tau and p-tau181 (a form of phosphorylated tau), are lower in African American patients than White patients, suggesting lower levels of tau pathology or lower amyloid-induced tau pathology.
 However, CSF tau levels are not found to be associated with comorbidities such as cardiovascular diseases.